Hello! If you are new here, welcome! I suggest you read my latest online income report, $14,937 in July – My Highest Income Month.

-One question that I receive a few times each month from new readers is what they can do to make extra money each month.
+One question I receive a few times each month from new readers is what they can do to make extra money each month.
 They’re not sure where to start, or even if it’s possible.

 I understand this.